mau-jac/1T6-F20/wk9/image_compression.md

 <br>

-# Optimizing Compression
+## Optimizing Compression

-Image compressors use a variety of techniques to reduce the number of required bits per pixel to reduce file size of the image.
+Image compressors use a variety of techniques to lower the number of required bits per pixel in order to reduce file size.

 <br>